 Required work experience in an occupational area related to student's interest or focus.
 Students must have 120 clock hours worked and write a scholarly paper related to the work experience.
-Prerequisite: Senior-level standing in CRJS major program and at LWC.
-Grading: Credit/No Credit
+Grading: Credit/No Credit.
+Prerequisite: Senior-level standing in CRJS program and at LWC.